 Wow!
 I can’t believe I am writing a chocolate cake post.
 I made this 4 Layer Vegan Raspberry Chocolate Cake with Chocolate Ganache Frosting for all those chocolate lovers out there!!

-I have always wanted to create one, and after much recipe testing, I have finally nailed the perfect dark chocolate cake for all those cake lovers out there.
+I have always wanted to create one, and after much recipe testing, I have finally nailed the perfect dark chocolate cake.
 Anyone can make this cake!
 My 10-year-old daughter made it!

-If you are not a massive chocolate fan then this cake is not for you.
+If you are not a massive chocolate fan, then this cake is not for you.
 It is layer upon layer of chocolate madness!
-I have had a love for chocolate since I was young and since going plant-based it is hard to find chocolate cakes to eat while out.
+I have had a love for chocolate since I was young, and since going plant-based, it is hard to find chocolate cakes to eat while out.
 Now nothing about this cake is healthy.
-But I think we all deserve a little slice of chocolate cake every now and then.
+But I think we all deserve a little slice of chocolate cake now and then.
 And this cake won’t disappoint.

 What this cake has: